Nawwar-Alhalabi/LoansApplication/README.md

 Docker & Render.com for deployment

 This project demonstrates the use of clean architecture principles, validation (client & server side), MVC pattern, and design patterns like Facade and Repository.

+## the tool is live on : https://loansapplication.onrender.com